Godalming: Toponymy

 The first records of Binscombe and Busbridge are from the 13th century, when they appear as Budenscombe and Bursbrige respectively.
-They are thought to derive from individuals called Byden and Beohrtsige, names both found in Old English.
+Their names are thought to derive from individuals called Byden and Beohrtsige, names both found in Old English.
 Catteshall may mean "hill of the wild cat" or "hill belonging to a person called Catt".
 Farncombe appears in Domesday Book as Fearnecombe and is thought to mean "valley of the ferns".
 Frith Hill may derive from the Middle English frith, meaning "woodland".